SIL-Ohjelmistoprojekti/Tailwind_FrontEnd/README.md

 The ```Metar``` component is designed to parse and display METAR reports, which are crucial for aviation.
 These reports include essential weather information like wind speed, direction, temperature, and visibility at specific airports.
 It formats the METAR data into a human-readable format.

-5. SaaEnnuste
+5. WeatherForecast

-File: ```SaaEnnuste.jsx```
+File: ```WeatherForecast.jsx```

-The ```SaaEnnuste``` component is responsible for showing weather forecasts.
+The ```WeatherForecast``` component is responsible for showing weather forecasts.
 It uses data from the backend to display predictions on temperature, precipitation, wind, and other key metrics for both short-term and long-term forecasting.

 6. UnitToggle